10 Best Electric Brad Nailers of 2023 – Reviews & Buying Guide

 2. WEN 61721 Brad Nailer – Best Value

-For clearing jammed nails, it has a nose latch.
-While it isn’t the easiest to clear jammed nails from, it isn’t challenging either.
-Most people shouldn’t have a hard time clearing most jams from this tool.
-The magazine holds 106 nails, which is decently large.
+Most people shouldn’t have difficulty clearing most jams from this tool.
+The magazine holds 106 nails, which is pretty large.
 It also comes with 500 nails when you purchase it, which should be enough for some projects.

 - Inexpensive